 This story is about Longreach in its early days and one of its pioneer families.
-It is inspired by six illustrated postcards of Longreach I found in my late mother Evelyn’s collection of photographs and memorabilia.
-The postcards reveal key features of this small Central Western Queensland town in the late 1800s and early 1900s and introduce us to four members of the Searles family of Longreach.
+It was inspired by six illustrated postcards of Longreach I found in my late mother Evelyn’s collection of photographs and memorabilia.
+The postcards reveal key aspects of this small Central Western Queensland town in the late 1800s and early 1900s and introduce us to four members of the Searles family of Longreach.

 Five of the Longreach postcards were never written on: They are blank.
 They belong to a single series produced by the Australian Enamallers (RPN).
 The postcards depict, in sepia, the Longreach Railway Station, Thompson [sic.]
 River Bridge, Longreach; Longreach Shire Hall and Post Office; Eagle Street, Longreach, Looking South (1) and Eagle Street, Longreach, Looking South (2).
 Amazingly, these five postcards, which are about 100 years old, are in near mint condition.